Jiaqi0929/NyonyaHeritageHouseSystem/README.md

 ---

 ## Notes
-- Ensure all required `.txt` files are present before running the program.
 - The program uses **file handling** to store and retrieve system data.
+- Demonstrates **object-oriented programming concepts** such as classes, inheritance, and polymorphism.